 Ulrich Scholars Program

 Ten renewable scholarships of $20,000 are available for new students eager to explore the intersection of faith, reason, and justice.
 Students must declare and maintain satisfactory academic progress towards a minor or major in religion and participate in programing of the Ulrich Center for Philosophy, Ethics, and Christian Thought.
 This scholarship cannot be combined with any academic scholarships.
 Open to new, full-time freshmen or transfer students.
-Priority deadline: Jan.
-16, 2022, rolling deadline: May 1, 2022, interviews: Jan.
-28 2022.
+Priority deadline: Feb.
+1, 2023, rolling deadline: June 1, 2023.